ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 in a secure location, if they prefer to avoid placing trust in the manufacturer-provided keys.

-Clearly, Local keys can't be used for secure Zero Touch provisioning; installation of the Local keys can only be done by some process that runs before the device is configured for network operation.
+Clearly, Local keys can't be used for secure Zero Touch provisioning; installation of the Local keys can only be done by some process that runs before the device is installed for network operation.

 On the other end of the device life cycle, provision should be made to wipe Local keys when a device is decommissioned, to indicate that the device is no longer owned by the enterprise.
 The manufacturer's